mstaack/laravel-postgis/README.md

 - Use 3.* for Laravel 5.2.*
 - Use 3.* for Laravel 5.3.*
 - Use 3.* for Laravel 5.4.*
+- Use 3.* for Laravel 5.5.*

 ## Installation

     composer require phaza/laravel-postgis

+For laravel >=5.5 that's all.
+This package supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

-Next add the DatabaseServiceProvider to your `config/app.php` file.
+If you are using Laravel < 5.5, you also need to add the DatabaseServiceProvider to your `config/app.php` file.

     'Phaza\LaravelPostgis\DatabaseServiceProvider',

-That's all.

 ## Usage